digidivpk/Google-Drive-Bulk-Permission-Changes/README.md

 # Welcome to Drive Permission Changer

 Driver permission changer is an open source application created to change permission of google drive files and folders in **bulk mode** .
 The files can be some safe points and it is hard to change it manually by going to each file one by one .
-You can also specify a list of users or configure the link sharing option just in  **One Click ** .
+You can also specify a list of users or configure the link sharing option just in  **One Click**

 ## Setup and build